collective/volto-hydra/README.md

 If your block can contain other blocks you can let hydra know where the sub-blocks can be added by marking the html element that will contain them.

-For example if you had a grid implimented as a table that can only allow a single block per column then you might have
+For example if you had a grid implemented as a table that can only allow a single block per column then you might have

 ```html
 <table data-block-uid="..." data-block-container-horizontal="blocks">